WoodMaz/family-tree/README.md

 # Documentation

 ### Features
-As of this moment this project is a simple CRUD app.
-It allows to create a new member, who can be related to other members.
+This project is a family-tree app.
+It allows to create a complex tree and export it in a GEDCOM format

 ### Database